xypine/PB3D/README.md

 i,j,k,l to rotate

 0 to switch to image-based awt rendering (supports resolution scaling)
+    o, p for resolution scaling

-9 to switch to standard awt rendering
+9 to switch to standard awt rendering (does not support resolution scaling)

 a, w, d, s, q and e to move